 But that’s incest!
 In today’s world, this would be incest.
 But originally there would have been no problem with it.
 Looking back through history, the closer we get to Adam and Eve, the fewer genetic mistakes people would have, so it would have been safer for close relatives to marry and have children.

 Christians who have a problem with this answer need to remember that Noah’s grandchildren must have married brothers, sisters, or first cousins—there were no other people (1 Peter 3:20, Genesis 7:7).
 Abraham married his half-sister (Genesis 20:2).
 Isaac married Rebekah, the daughter of his cousin Bethuel (Genesis 24:15), and Jacob married his cousins Leah and Rachel.
 Clearly, the Bible does not forbid the marriage of close relatives until the time of Moses…

 Ham’s argument is necessary if one reads the Bible literally.
-In Ham’s world, the earth is 6,020 years old and evolution is the lie of Satan.
+In Ham’s world, the earth is 6,024 years old, and evolution is Satan’s lie.
 However, in the aforementioned post, Ham reveals that he is not really as much of a literalist as he claims to be.

 Ham says Cain married his sister or niece.
 Where does the Bible say this?
 Where does the Bible say Cain married anyone?
 Perhaps people didn’t get married in Cain’s day.
 Perhaps Cain actually had sexual relations with his mother.
 Why doesn’t Ham mention this as a possibility?
 Ham repeats the same story when trying to explain where the children of Noah’s grandchildren came from.